 Choose images and graphics carefully

-First of all make sure they are in theme with your content, and they show the right message.
-A very good course can be easily ruined by the wrong pick of images.
+First of all, make sure they are in theme with your content, and they show the right message.
+A very good course can be easily ruined by the wrong pick of images and visual elements.
+If you can’t find the perfect one, you could try your hand at creating it.
+There are plenty of free resources online with intuitive user interfaces that make it easy to create visual content, from simple pie charts to infographics.

 If your course is meant for an ethnic group or a minority formation, try to adjust the whole content, especially the visual elements.
-Some cultures are more different than others, so my advice would be to do a little more research when you create a course for learners from Saudi Arabia, Russia, China, Japan or any other culture that you don’t know very well.
+Cultural differences are everywhere, so my advice would be to do a little more research when you create a course for learners from Saudi Arabia, Russia, China, Japan, or any other culture that you don’t know very well.

 Keep the balance